LACourtenay/Deteccthia_Skin_Cancer_Project/README.md

 # Dettecthia Skin Cancer Project
-Code used for the robust statistical analysis and development of deep learning tools for the study of Squamous Cell Carcinoma, Basal Cell Carcinoma, and Actinic Keratosis patiens, using Near Infrared Hyperspectral Imagery.
+Code used for the robust statistical analysis and development of deep learning tools for the study of Squamous Cell Carcinoma, Basal Cell Carcinoma, and Actinic Keratosis patients, using Near Infrared Hyperspectral Imagery.

 -----------------------------------------------------------------------------------------------------------------